by Ryan Hart | Updated on March 16, 2019 | Post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 At nighttime, the causes of birds flying into windows are less understood.
 Experts are still studying the effects of light from windows on nocturnal birds.
 One study found that birds are mysteriously attracted to the light and can cause them to detour from their flight path.

-If you have birds hitting your window frequently, the good news is that there are steps you can take to prevent it from happening again.
+If you have birds hitting your window frequently, the good news is that there are steps you can take to bird-proof your home.

 The most common way to reduce window reflection seen by birds is to apply horizontal or vertical markings on the outside of your windows.
 The markings must be about 2-4 inches apart in each direction for best results.